The Immortal Gentleman

-Immortal Gentleman is a 1935 British historical drama film directed by Widgey R. Newman and starring Basil Gill, Rosalinde Fuller and Dennis Hoey.
-It was a low-budget B film, which usually did not have historical settings.
+The Immortal Gentleman is a 1935 British historical drama film directed by Widgey R. Newman and starring Basil Gill, Rosalinde Fuller and Dennis Hoey.
+It was written by John Quin and Newman based on the plays of William Shakespeare, and was made as a quota quickie.

 Synopsis

 In the early seventeenth century William Shakespeare, Ben Jonson and Michael Drayton meet in a Southwark tavern and begin discussing the other customers who remind them of characters from Shakespeare's plays.